 Please read these terms and conditions carefully as they govern our relationship with you in relation to work undertaken by Ewart Price on your behalf.
-By signing and returning to us the final page of these terms and conditions you confirm your acceptance of them.

 PLACE AND HOURS OF BUSINESS